Music is a diverse form of expression that takes in many styles. It's a popular field that can only be briefly sampled in a short article.

-Laissez Le Bon Temps Rouler, Anybody
+Laissez Le Bon Temps Rouler, Anybody?

-"Laissez le Bon Temps Rouler", literally means "let the good times roll."
+"Laissez le Bon Temps Rouler," literally means "let the good times roll."
 And if you happen to be in the Crescent City around Mardi Gras time, it's a phrase you will hear mentioned many times.
 In fact, it's a motto that should be practiced by everybody, for first and foremost, Mardi Gras is all about having a good time.

-In 1946, Louis Jordan recorded a popular tune called Let the Good Times Roll.
+In 1946, Louis Jordan recorded a popular tune called "Let the Good Times Roll."
 Although not specifically about New Orleans, this song captures the spirit of the day very well.

 "Don't care if you're young or old," is a line from this song that aptly applies to the big celebration on Fat Tuesday.
-Newcomers to New Orleans might be surprised that all kinds or celebrations occur throughout the city and its surrounding townships.
-Family-friendly parades dominate the Carnival day festivities, but bar-hopping, dancing in the street, public consumption of alcohol and bawdy merrymaking are also part of the celebration, especially in the French Quarter.
+Newcomers to New Orleans might be surprised that all kinds of celebrations occur throughout the city and its surrounding townships.
+Family-friendly parades dominate the Carnival day festivities, but bar-hopping, dancing in the street, public consumption of alcohol, and bawdy merrymaking are also part of the celebration, especially in the French Quarter.

 "Don't let anybody play me cheap, I got 50 cents more than I'm going to keep."
 There's no way around it, Mardi Gras runs the New Orleans economy.
-And if you visit the Big Easy before the Lenten season begins, every one expects you to spend some cash.
+And if you visit the Big Easy before the Lenten season begins, everyone expects you to spend some cash.

 It All Begins With a King Cake

-Many residents of the Crescent city, initiate their Mardi Gras with a simple get together in early January.
+Many residents of the Crescent City initiate their Mardi Gras with a simple get-together in early January.
 The date for these congenial parties is the Twelfth Night or more precisely the twelfth day of Christmas, which, if my math is correct, falls on January 6th.

 Of course, the main feature is a King Cake.
 Also known in French as le gateau de Rois, this popular pastry is nothing more than a simple cake, baked in a ring shape, and covered with sweet confectionery.
-The most important of the cake is a small plastic baby, baked right into the dessert; for whoever receives the little infant has to host the next king cake party.
+The most important of the cake is a small plastic baby, baked right into the dessert; whoever receives the little infant has to host the next king cake party.
 And so in this manner, small groups of dedicated Mardi Gras revelers meet once a week right up to the big day, itself.

-Following is a classic Dixieland style Jazz tune, called Bourbon Street Parade.
-Even though New Orleans revelers don't parade through the French Quarter till Mardi Gras Day, I will include the tune here, because the Bourbon Kings were an important French dynasty and after all New Orleans is a Fleur de Lis city.
+Following is a classic Dixieland style Jazz tune, called "Bourbon Street Parade."
+Even though New Orleans revelers don't parade through the French Quarter till Mardi Gras Day, I will include the tune here, because the Bourbon Kings were an important French dynasty.
+And, after all, New Orleans is a Fleur de Lis city.

 The Second Line

 Musically, nothing defines New Orleans jazz better than the second line.
 In reality, the second line is two things.
-For musicians, it is a style of improvisation, where the player varies from the main melody in a way which is still coherent with spirit of the song.
+For musicians, it is a style of improvisation, where the player varies from the main melody in a way that is still coherent with the spirit of the song.
 Dixieland jazz is a classic style of utilizing the second line to create an overall symphonic effect.

-Then there are the second line dancers that will follow a big brass band as it marches through the street.
-The occasion can vary from Mardi Gras, to other holidays honoring various Saints, to a funeral for a popular jazz musician.
+Then there are the second-line dancers that will follow a big brass band as it marches through the street.
+The occasion can vary from Mardi Gras to other holidays honoring various Saints, to a funeral for a popular jazz musician.

-Finally, there is a popular tune, named Joe Avery Blues, which is more often referred to as The Second Line Song.
-This is a old time jazz number, played in the Dixieland manner, yet it features a distinctive lead arrangement.
-Check out the first video, which features the Excelsior Jazz Band performing on stage and playing The Second Line Song along with a second number.
+Finally, there is a popular tune, named "Joe Avery Blues," which is more often referred to as "The Second Line Song."
+This is an old-time jazz number, played in the Dixieland manner, yet it features a distinctive lead arrangement.
+Check out the first video, which features the Excelsior Jazz Band performing on stage and playing "The Second Line Song" along with a second number.

 Following are two other videos.
-One explains the second line, while the other features The Dirty Dozen Bras Band performing Blackbird Special.
+One explains the second line, while the other features The Dirty Dozen Brass Band performing "Blackbird Special."

-Mardi Gras Indians
+Mardi Gras Native Americans

 The Most Popular Tunes